10 Excuses for Not Saying “I’m Sorry” or Making Amends

 This excuse misdirects us to focus on avoiding pain rather than identifying the problem, what part we own, what action we can take toward resolution, and so on.
 It makes sense that you don’t like feeling vulnerable this way.
 It also makes sense to feel uncomfortable emotions when someone is upset by our actions.
 It’s even useful to us!
 These feelings tell us we care, and that’s a good thing.
 It’s a source of information that, if you’re open, can grow your understanding of the situation.
 In other words, potentially, this is critical action-activating information.
 Whereas ignoring the vulnerable aspects of being human can keep us weak and fearful of the vulnerable aspects of our human nature, learning how to own and to strengthen our own sense of emotional safety in a triggering situation is an essential life skill that grows and strengthens our courage and confidence in the long run.
 Be open and willing to get comfortable with what is uncomfortable to you.

-3. It’s the other’s job to forgive if they’re a good, unselfish person.
+3. It’s up to the other to prove they’re a good, unselfish person by forgiving and moving on.

 The truth is that both of you are good persons, at heart.
 Like genuine love, genuine forgiveness is a reciprocal process that nurtures both persons, and allows them to learn and grow their wisdom in the process.
 It is a willingness to engage in whatever actions necessary to nourish the relationship between two people, and enriches the growth and wellbeing of each.
 It’s as harmful to not acknowledge we’ve hurt another, as it is to be the one that is pressured to forgive and forget, especially when actions are repetitive.
 If we want vibrant and healthy relationships, we must be willing to engage heartfelt efforts to own actions that, wittingly or unwittingly, hurt a person we love, and let them know with our words and actions to back our intentions.